ElijahMuessemeyer/PDF-Agent/README.md

 ## PDF Agent
-An AI Agent that allows users to ask any questions of their PDFs
+A Python-based PDF Q&A AI Agent that allows users to ask any questions of their PDFs, no manual indexing or keyword searching required.

 ## How to Run
-Close this repository
+Clone this repository
 set up an '.env' file with your OpenAI API key run app.py file